 So you want to take the family on a vacation to Lake Tahoe.
 Great plan!
 There is always something fun and inspiring for adults and children alike.
 In fact, because of its significance on the historical records of the western United States, it’s been a family favorite for generations.
-Here is a sample five-day itinerary for your Lake Tahoe family vacation and journey.
+Here is a sample five-day itinerary for your family-friendly journey to North Lake Tahoe.

 Day 1: Taylor Creek Visitor Center